 Partnership Development Grants provide support for new and existing formal partnerships.
 These grants help to found the creation of the National Knowledge Mobilization Hub and the Thematic Research Nodes and facilitate networking.
 They advance research, research training and/or knowledge mobilization in the social sciences and humanities through mutual co-operation and sharing of intellectual leadership.
 Partnership Development Grants are intended for large teams working in formal collaboration between academic institutions and/or organizations of various types.

 Funding to develop and implement the CHRN will be available through SSHRC’s Partnership Development Grants (Stage 1) and Partnership Grants (Stage 2).
 Only successful applicants at the Stage 1 will receive an invitation to submit an application for Stage 2.

 Applicants will submit a proposal for a Partnership Development Grant.
 This application identifies the research institutions, partnerships, and whether it is for the National Knowledge Mobilization Hub or Thematic Node.

 Recipients are required to send 1-2 key representatives to attend the strengthening workshop in Ottawa in March 2019.
 This workshop will foster collaboration and help teams to solidify their application for the second stage.

 Successful grant recipients will receive an invitation to submit an application in Stage 2 for the Partnership Grant.

 Stage 2 (By Invitation)

-The Network will have a 5-year duration.
-The network may then apply to renew for the remaining four years of the strategy.
+The Network will have an initial 5-year duration.
+The Network may then apply to renew for the remaining three years of the strategy.